 5 One-Pagers Covering the Following Topics:

 - Why Set up a Committee

 - Oversight by Plan Size

 - 10 Steps to Build a Successful Committee

 - Common Questions about Setting up a Committee

 Here are just some ways you can use this download:

-- Consider swapping out the book “Best Practices for Investment Committees” with the free DOL Guide “Meeting Your Fiduciary Responsibilities” or fi360’s “Prudent Practices for Investment Stewards” or… any other book you think Plan Sponsors should read – or keep it the same 😉
+2. Swapping out the book “Best Practices for Investment Committees” referenced on one page of the kit (since it is no longer in publication as of 10/22/22) with the free DOL Guide “Meeting Your Fiduciary Responsibilities” or fi360’s “Prudent Practices for Investment Stewards” or… any other book you think Plan Sponsors should read.